emxly-21/millie-pmi/README.md

 ## Setup
 1. Clone this repository by typing `git clone https://github.com/emxly-21/millie-pmi.git` into your terminal.
 2. Open the `credentials.py` file, and enter your LinkedIn user ID and password.
 3. Navigate to where you downloaded ChromeDriver, and copy the path.
-Paste that into `linkedin-login.py` where the code says `driver = webdriver.Chrome('<PATH TO CHROMEDRIVER>')`.
+Paste that into `linkedin-login.py` where the code says `driver = webdriver.Chrome('<INSERT PATH TO CHROMEDRIVER>')`.
 4. Run `linkedin-login.py`.
 A dummy Chrome browser should open and log you into LinkedIn.
-Currently, the code is written to handle two-factor authentication via SMS.
-When you receive your verification code, enter it in your IDE, NOT in the browser.
-You should now be successfully logged in to LinkedIn.
-Do NOT close the dummy Chrome browser.
+If you have two-factor authentication via SMS enabled, enter your verification code into your IDE when prompted, NOT in the browser (as you would when you normally log in).
+This code cannot yet handle two-factor authentication using an authenticator app.
+After successfully logging in to LinkedIn, do NOT close the dummy Chrome browser.